fractalsproject/billion-scale-on-gemini-apu/README.md

 ```
 python plot.py
 ```
+This will place a plot of the algorithms performance, recall-vs-throughput, into the *results/* directory.

 ### Developing_Your_Algorithm

 First, please create a short name for your team without spaces or special characters.
-This name will be used throughout the competition to identify your submission later.
+Henceforth in these instructions, this will be references as [your_team_name].

-Create a custom branch off main in the project repository:
+Create a custom branch off main in this repository:
 ```
 git checkout -b [your_team_name]
 ```
-In the *t3/* directory, create a directory using that name.
+In the *t3/* directory, create a sub-directory using that name.
 ```
 mkdir t3/[your_team_name]
 ```